shohelrana-dev/readit/README.md

-# Awesome Project Build with TypeORM
+# Readit Build with Typescript, TypeORM, NextJs, TailwindCSS

 Steps to run this project: